WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 other hand, the observed object is just about to sending events -- which is quite mechanical, the observed object side is dumbly fixed.
-This means one subclass for observed objects of one class is totally enough -- because those observed objects of the same class actuall work the same way.
+This means one subclass for observed objects of one class is totally enough -- because those observed objects of the same class actually work the same way.

 Replace the code in your Swift Playground with following code: